TheMeowgicAlone/analytics-docs-working/docs/index.md

 # Salt Free Gaming Analytics Documentation

 Welcome to the documentation hub for Salt Free Gaming (SFG), a Discord-centered community focused on Dota 2 and other titles.
-This site is under construction, and will be changed heavily as time goes.

-Consider all documents in DRAFT format.
+This site is actively maintained; updates iterate on a stable foundation rather than wholesale rewrites.

 ## Credits
 See [credits](credits.md) for contribution and design information.